gajus/redux-immutable/README.md

 ## Initial State

-You must provide Redux `createStore` with the initial state using Immutable data.
+You can provide Redux `createStore` with the initial state using Immutable data, e.g.

 ```js
 import {